Product Concepts

 Segments

-Segments are custom filters applied to your data that enable you to analyze metrics for specific subsets of your data population, for example "People under 50".
-Segments help you focus on relevant data for more precise insights.
+Segments (also called Cohorts) are subsets of the inference logs defined by custom filters.
+Segments allow users to analyze metrics for specific subsets of your data, for example, "People under 50".
+Segments help you focus on interesting cohorts or areas of model underperformance for more precise insights.
 Additionally, you can set alerts on these Segments to stay informed about important changes or trends within these defined subsets.

 Metrics